kristopolous/EvDa/README.md

 **Object Bubbling**

  * When your key has a dot notation then events bubble up in a "dot-notation" style array hierarchy.
  * Note that this is a proper "bubbling" and not "capturing".
-For example, in "a.b", "a.b" events are ran before "a".
+For example, in `a.b`, `a.b` events are ran before `a`.
  * The parent objects get key-wrapped versions of the sub-objects.
 Although this sounds confusing, it's what you expect.
 For example, if you set `a.b = 3` and `a.c = 4`, then a's callback would get `{ b: 3, c: 4 }`.
-For `a.b.c = 1`  you'll get '{ b: { c: 1 } }`.
+For `a.b.c = 1`  you'll get `{ b: { c: 1 } }`.
+ * All logic applies to bubbling.
+You can object-set it, have setters, after events, tests, etc.

 ### Miscellaneous